standard-schema/standard-schema/packages/spec/README.md

 ### Third Party

 Other than for schema library authors, we recommend third party authors to install the `@standard-schema/spec` package when implementing Standard Schema into their libraries.
-This package provides the `StandardSchema` interface and its transitively referenced types.
+This package provides the `StandardSchema` interface and the `InferInput` and `InferOutput` utility types.

 ```sh
 npm install @standard-schema/spec --save-dev  # npm